 LOTTIE’S NATURAL HOSPITAL BIRTH: TRANSITION

 I’d encouraged Seth to sleep during the night while I was contracting, but my moaning must have woken him and been his signal that the labor was stepping into high gear!
 He came into the bathroom and suggested that it was likely time to head to the hospital.
 Up to this point, I hadn’t felt ready to go to the hospital.
 I didn’t want to labor there for hours like I did with Baby #5.
-(Check out the KOPA® PREPARED Essentials Online Childbirth Course to watch the footage of my natural hospital birth with Baby #5!)
+(Check out the KOPA® PREPARED Essentials Online Childbirth Course to watch the footage of my natural hospital birth with Baby #5!
+This course was filmed during that pregnancy, and you get to go with me through the birth of my daughter.)
 However, the pain was strong and I didn’t resist for long.

 The drive to the hospital seemed like an eternity!
 Seth called the OB on the way to give them a heads-up that we were coming.
 We pulled up to the round-about in front of the main hospital entrance and were met by a kind hospital attendant with a wheelchair.
 The contractions were so intense at this point that I had to really focus to get my body out of the van and into the wheelchair.
 I eventually sat down and was wheeled into the hospital.
 I was moaning loudly, and probably freaked out the people who were hanging out in the lobby :0 I could have cared less in the moment!!
 We were met at the elevator by a team of 5 nurses who had come down from the Labor & Delivery unit.
 We skipped triage and headed right to an L&D room.